 Matching teacups and saucers were placed on the round maple kitchen table, along with the Old Country Roses sugar bowl, filled with sugar cubes, never loose sugar.
 The Old Country Roses cream pitcher, filled with half and half creamer, sat next to the sugar bowl on the Old Country Roses oval dish.

 Grandma Cook baked cookies one at a time.
-She checked each cookie for loft, chewiness, and crunch, adjusting the recipe with a teaspoon more of flour or an extra egg yolk, until she had the perfect cookie.
+She checked each cookie for loft, chewiness, and crunch, adjusting the recipe with a teaspoon more of flour or extra egg yolk until she had the perfect cookie.
 Then she completed her baking with a dozen cookies at a time.
-Her daughter in law, whom I was living with, used to mock her MIL’s fastidiousness in cookie baking and the time wasted on these delectable hospitality foods.
+Her daughter-in-law, whom I was living with, used to mock her MIL’s fastidiousness in cookie baking and the time wasted on these delectable hospitality foods.
 Mrs. Cook senior had mastery in cookie baking, something she obviously loved to do.
 Mrs. Cook junior clearly couldn’t compete.

 I’d also suggest that while Mrs. Cook senior shared her recipes with her DIL, she wasn’t sharing her cookie baking secrets.
 I’m a MIL now and I totally understand why she wouldn’t.
 I’m pretty sure her baking secrets, won with daily practice and experience, would have been lost on the younger Mrs. Cook, who felt in constant competition to the older lady.

 I, on the other hand, was a guest in the home and had no such baggage to filter my gleanings of cookie baking wisdom.
 So what I learned I pass on to you, so that you don’t have to spend your days baking one cookie at a time, working your way toward cookie nirvana.